-This bill amends existing laws to restrict health care benefits for part-time elected public officials, making them ineligible for employer-paid health care coverage unless they work 35 hours or more per week.
-Additionally, it prohibits these officials from receiving payments for waiving health care benefits, a practice that was previously allowed for certain public employees.
-The bill ensures that elected officials currently receiving health care benefits can continue to do so as long as they remain eligible after the bill's effective date.
+This bill amends existing law to restrict health care benefits coverage for part-time elected public officials, making them ineligible unless they work 35 hours or more per week.
+It also prohibits these officials from receiving payments for waiving health care benefits coverage, a practice that was previously allowed for certain public employees.
+The bill ensures that elected officials who were already receiving health care benefits can continue to do so as long as they maintain their eligibility prior to the bill's effective date.

 Statutes affected: